 Hike To The Castle Of Chora

 The Venetian Castle of Chora dominates the village.
-It was built in 1503 on the site of an ancient Byzantine fortress from the 12th Century.
+It was built in 1503 on the site of an ancient Byzantine fortress from the 12th century.
 Among the remains of the castle, there are beautiful churches and ancient stone walls to explore.

 Explore The Cave Of Agia Sofia

 This cave is located 15 miles northwest of Chora.
-Inside the stone cave is a chapel dedicated to Agia Sophia, it is said that her body is buried there.
+Inside the stone cave is a chapel dedicated to Agia Sophia; it is said that her body is buried there.

 Swim In The Fall

-Great waterfalls to visit, including Neraida and Fonissa, lie between thick, lush trees and glistening pools of water, which are perfect for cooling off under the hot sun.
+Incredible waterfalls to visit, including Neraida and Fonissa, lie between thick, lush trees and glistening pools of water, which are perfect for cooling off under the hot sun.
 If you are a nature person, there is plenty to explore on Kythira, and these waterfalls, in particular, are a must!

 See A Church Set In A Cave